 Blackfalds Cheemo Club

-The Cheemo Club welcomes residents 50+ to join us weekly in the Multi-Purpose Room at the Blackfalds Community Centre.
+The Cheemo Club welcomes fellow residents 50+ to join them weekly in the Multi-Purpose Room at the Blackfalds Community Centre.

 The Abbey Centre offers drop-in activities in the Field House every week.
 Drop-in and play some pickleball with your friends Mon-Fri from 9:00 a.m. to 12:30 p.m.